-- Communicating regularly on the Healthy Children's Fund webpage about how the funds are being used and the impact they are having. - Working within county departments to surpass the limitations of the fund and government spending, and create a realistic scope of funding for community-wide programs and expectations for short-and long-term impacts and outcomes. - Cooperating with an external independent evaluator for performance audits and oversight to identify and address recommendations for improvement.
+- Communicating regularly on the Healthy Children's Fund webpage about how the funds are being used and the impact they are having. - Working within county departments to surpass the limitations of the fund and government spending, and create a realistic scope of funding for community-wide programs and expectations for short-and long-term impacts and outcomes. - Cooperating with an external independent performance auditorwith oversight to identify and address recommendations for improvement.